 Best time for sending newsletters?
 Optimal article length?
 Acceptable unsubscription rate?
 How to research subscribers’ preferences?
 Don’t look for ready-to-go solutions.
 Remember to think over the most important things: the aim, function, and situation in which your message will be received.
-Today we’re bringing you a piece of advice and practical approach to email marketing from our partner SALESmanago.
+Today we’re bringing you a piece of advice and a practical approach to email marketing from our partner SALESmanago.

 1. How often should I send newsletters?

 Send your newsletter at least once a month, otherwise you’ll face serious deliverability problems: your customer can forget you and his mailbox might even block your message if no interactions have been spotted.
-Without visible regularity newsletters make no sense.
+Without visible regularity, newsletters make no sense.

 The best way to establish frequency is to run research or some tests.
 Additionally, you can offer your readers an option to change frequency preferences.

 2. What’s the best time to send newsletters?

 Rumour has it that Thursdays, Wednesdays, and Tuesdays are the best.
 There are infinite theories :

 - Mondays and Fridays are close to the weekend, so people have a lot on their minds and it’s hard to get their attention